 The most significant pooled funds are our passive or index pooled funds.
-As with most pooled funds, our provider is not bound by our specific voting guidelines.
-However, stewardship capability and implementation are important to the selection of our pooled index provider.

-The below link provides information on our appointed provider, Legal and General Investment Management's, approach to active ownership.
+Stewardship capability and implementation are important to the selection of our pooled index provider.
+The below link provides information on our appointed provider, Legal and General Asset Management's, approach to active ownership.